-- Biopsies can be minimally invasive (needle biopsies) or require surgery, depending on where the tumor size and location.
+Biopsies can be quite invasive depending on the tumor's size and location.

 Clinical history, exposure to asbestos, and imaging tests can all suggest a diagnosis of mesothelioma; however, definitive diagnosis of mesothelioma requires a biopsy.
 A biopsy is a procedure in which cells are removed from the body for further investigation and testing.

 The biopsy sample is used to:

 - Diagnose mesothelioma definitively

 - Determine if the mesothelioma is malignant or benign